iomz/gserm19-adl/README.md

 ## 4. Train

-As defined in the model configuration, I have trained the model for 35020 iterations with adjusting the learning rate after 15000 and 29000 batches.
+As defined in the model configuration file from the previous step, I have trained the model for 35020 iterations with the learning rate adjustment after 15000 and 29000 batches.
 The below is the plot of the average loss throughout the iterations.

 ![Average loss over iterations](https://i.imgur.com/cCqRsNm.png)